 Yuna, from Final Fantasy X, can be seen as this if you squint.
 She's a gentle and feminine girl whose something like a shaman, wears a dress resembling a kimono, and grew up on an island.
 She loosens up in the sequel.

 Nakoruru is a Cute Bruiser and The Beastmaster version of the trope.
 She looks cute and lovely (and may have been one of the Trope Codifiers for Moe), but she's also a Nature Heroine completely devoted to both her little sister Rimururu and to the beautiful natue she dearly loves.
-Specially after she pulls an Heroic Sacrifice to restore the flora and fauna to their original state after Mizuki's messes.
+Specially after she pulls an Heroic Sacrifice to restore the flora and fauna to their original state after Mizuki's messes, and then turns into a nature spirit as well.

 Haohmaru's lover Oshizu and Ukyou's lady of liege Kei Odagiri fit in as well, both in their own ways.
 Oshizu quietly supports her boyfriend despite how both of them are very aware of how Haohmaru priorises battle over everything.
 On the other hand, Kei is a quiet and classy noblewoman who keeps a Lady and Knight deal with Ukyou Tachibana and cares for him even after he is dead.